MicrosoftDocs/sdk-api/sdk-api-src/content/d3d9helper/nf-d3d9helper-idirect3d9-checkdevicetype.md

 Value indicating whether the device type will be used in full-screen or windowed mode.
 If set to <b>TRUE</b>, the query is performed for windowed applications; otherwise, this value should be set <b>FALSE</b>.

-#### - Adapter [in]

-Type: <b><a href="https://docs.microsoft.com/windows/desktop/WinProg/windows-data-types">UINT</a></b>

-Ordinal number denoting the display adapter to enumerate.
-D3DADAPTER_DEFAULT is always the primary display adapter.
-This method returns D3DERR_INVALIDCALL when this value equals or exceeds the number of display adapters in the system.

-#### - AdapterFormat [in]

-Type: <b><a href="https://docs.microsoft.com/windows/desktop/direct3d9/d3dformat">D3DFORMAT</a></b>

-Member of the <a href="https://docs.microsoft.com/windows/desktop/direct3d9/d3dformat">D3DFORMAT</a> enumerated type, indicating the format of the adapter display mode for which the device type is to be checked.
-For example, some devices will operate only in 16-bits-per-pixel modes.

 ## -returns